LA airport gunman to plead guilty in TSA officer slaying

 “Please don’t let the story be skewed,” he wrote to her.
 “There wasn’t a terrorist attack on Nov.
 1. There was a pissed off patriot trying to water the tree of liberty.”

 Ciancia entered Terminal 3 and drew a .223-caliber assault rifle from a duffel bag and repeatedly shot Hernandez at an initial checkpoint.
 He returned to shoot him at point-blank range after seeing him move.
-The married father of two was shot 12 times.
+Hernandez was shot 12 times.

 At baggage screening, Ciancia shot officers Tony Grigsby and James Speer as they ran from the checkpoint toward the gate.
 Grigsby was hit in the ankle and Speer was hit in the shoulder.
 Teacher Brian Ludmer, who had been in the screening area, was shot in the calf.